aajanki/ts2workflows/language_reference.md

 # Language reference

 ts2workflow converts Typescript source code to GCP Workflows YAML syntax.
 Only a subset of Typescript language features are supported.
-This page documents supported Typescript features and shows examples of the generted Workflows YAML output.
+This page documents supported Typescript features and shows examples of how Typescript code snippets look when converted to Workflows YAML.

 Most functions provided by a Javascript runtime (`console.log()`, `setInterval()`, etc) are not available.

-Type annotations are allowed.
-Type checking is done by the compiler but the types dont't affect the generated Workflows code.
+One of the benefits of writing workflows on Typescript is that the source code can be type checked and potential, and potential problems can be caught early.
+Type checking can be done with the standard Typescript compiler tsc. ts2workflows itself ignores all types, and types don't affect the generated Workflows YAML.

 Semicolon can be used as optional statement delimitter.

-⚠️ Semantics of certain operations are different from Typescript semantics.
+⚠️ Semantics of certain operations in GCP Workflows are different from Typescript semantics.
 These differences are highlighted with the warning icon ⚠️ on this documentation.

 ## Data types